security-notes/infobyte-faraday-wiki/Install-Guide.md

 **Faraday Server** is the interface between PostgreSQL and **Faraday Client** and the WebUI.
 The Server's responsibility is to transmit information between the client or WebUI and PostgreSQL, and make sure that they are kept in sync.

-It is recommended to install Faraday Server on the same instance as PostgreSQL.
+It is recommended to install Faraday Server on the same instance as PostgreSQL and use a reverse proxy server when deploying to production.
+See [Nginx setup](https://github.com/infobyte/faraday/wiki/NGINX-Setup) for instructions.

 <a name="index"></a>
 * [Debian/Ubuntu/Kali](#linux)